department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/DRAFT-conversation-guide.md

 ## Sixth Topic: [Financial Disclosure] - 5 minutes
 - How would you see a change in income impacting your health care benefits?
 - If you have copays, when during the enrollment process were you clear on what you qualified for and what you would have to pay?

 ## Sixth Topic: [Dependents] - 5 minutes
-- If you had to make benefits to your dependents, can you explain to me how you would go about doing that?
+- If you had to make changes to your dependents, can you explain to me how you would go about doing that?
+- What would be an ideal process for you if you needed to make chagnes to you dependents?

+### Things to watch for:
+- [What is the current process and pain points when making updates to dependents?]

 ## Fourth Topic: [Ideal State] - 5 minutes